AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 intractable.

 The paper then shows why multi-neuron reasoning still changes what is possible.
-It gives an existential completeness result: on a fixed input domain, one can transform a network without changing its function so an optimal layerwise relaxation becomes exact.
-Finding the required hull may still be intractable.
+It gives an **existential completeness** result: an exact construction is guaranteed to exist, although the theorem does not supply an efficient way to find it.
+On a fixed input domain, one can transform a network without changing its function so an **optimal layerwise relaxation**—the tightest convex set available at every layer—becomes exact.
+Finding those tightest sets may still be intractable.
 It also studies **branch-and-bound**, which splits activation or input cases and verifies every resulting subproblem.
-For its nested-max encoding in $d$ dimensions, the optimal layerwise multi-neuron construction uses $O(d)$ constraints in one subproblem.
+For its nested-max encoding in $d$ dimensions, the optimal layerwise multi-neuron construction uses $O(d)$ constraints, meaning that the count grows linearly with $d$, in one subproblem.
 An exact DeepPoly branch-and-bound proof uses
 $2^{d-1}$ activation-pattern subproblems.

 The frontier is therefore more precise than “larger groups are tighter.”
 The